-Agrikaab (formerly Ari.farm) is an agrifood tech company that enables anyone to invest in African agriculture from their smartphone.
-We are currently building farms in Somalia and Kenya where we are letting our global community to invest in livestock and greenhouse farms.
-We buy the animals for the users, plant the crops, sell the animals and the produce for our users.
-You can follow everything from our app.
+Agrikaab is a startup that enables anyone to invest in African agriculture from their smartphone.
+We are currently active in Somalia where we are letting our global community invest in agricultural projects.

-The farms are maintained by our team who are mostly former nomads and others with farming experience.
+The projects are maintained by our local team and partners.

 Agrikaab is founded by Mohamed Jimale, a former nomad who turned IT professional.
 Mohamed moved to Sweden 7 years ago where he worked for the UN and started Ari.farm (now Agrikaab).
 Today we are a team of 20 people working in Kenya and Somalia.

 Agrikaab Ltd is registered with the Registrar of Companies in Nairobi, Kenya and in Somalia with the Ministry of Commerce and Industry in Mogadishu.

 We employ a team of former nomads and farmers through our local company.
 They launch the projects and run the operations.
 In some cases, we partner with other companies to launch and run projects.

 Due to strict regulation it is unfortunately difficult to ship animals between countries.